 Have you heard of socialist feminism, Marxist feminism, material feminism, and anarcha–feminism?
 No, I have not been asleep at the wheel, as you charged.
 However, I am an academic communist, not a left–wing populist.
 This forum has made me aware of a massive rift on the left.
 As a a New Leftist beginning in 1968, I was somehow previously unaware of it.
 NationStates has proved to be an awakening for me and, to be honest, a quite difficult, but necessary, one.
 No academic communists I know, and I literally know hundreds, would ever dream of attacking feminism.
 We view feminists as our allies or potential allies.
 Seeing feminists as anything less betrays every principle I have lived by since 1968.
 I will not change.

-If a left–wing populist, a fascist, or, indeed, anyone for that matter, wishes to debate with you on their terms, firmly refuse.
+If left–wing populists, fascists, or, candidly, persons across the street, wish to debate with you on their terms, flatly refuse.
 Should you consent, they will win.
 They know their rules much better than you do.
 Long after you are frustrated, they will be talking up a storm.
-Insist that they they dialogue with you under your directions.
+Insist that they they dialogue with you following your own directions.
 Lay out a regimen, and never back down.
-Gracefully escort them onto your turf of familiarity.
-Establish guidelines, and topics for discussion, which work to your advantage.
+Deftly lead them onto your turf of familiarity.
+Set out guidelines, and topics for discussion, which work to your advantage.
 In many cases, an unjustified self–confidence, sometimes conceit, will seduce the other person into acceding to your demands.
 At that point, the dispute has ended.
 You have now won the argument before it even got started.

 A clique of over–rated pundits, hybrids of left–wing populism and neoconservatism, have launched a smear campaign against alleged regressive leftists.
-That pejorative is presumably intended to assail the fact that many academic communists, myself included, refuse to condone imperialist offensives of so–called liberation in predominantly Muslim countries and are Islamophiles, lovers of Islam.
+That deplorable pejorative assails to some degree the fact that many academic communists, myself included, refuse to condone imperialist offensives of so–called liberation in predominantly Muslim countries and are Islamophiles, lovers of Islam.
 I publicly confess my sinfulness in this matter and ask, albeit sardonically, for absolution from these woefully misguided individuals.
 This wayward world, I suggest, has no place for the unscrupulous notions streaming from the collective consciousness of such persons.
 The cause is Western imperialism.
 Islamism is merely the effect.

-Despite these harsh words, I oppose no one in particular.
-My enemy is the capitalist world–system, as an intersectional cartology, and the filth it embodies: racism, ethnicism, sexism, ableism, ageism, classism, nationalism, audism, sizeism, Islamophobia, heterosexism, lesbophobia, mentalism, neurelitism, and so on.
+I oppose no one in particular.
+My enemy is the capitalist world–system, as an intersectional cartology, and the filth it embodies: classism, racism, ethnicism, sexism, ableism, ageism, nationalism (fervently opposed by Rosa), audism, sizeism, Islamophobia, heterosexism, lesbophobia, mentalism, neurelitism, and so on.
 If fascists, nazis, white identitarians, or alt–rightists sincerely choose to abdicate their odious ideologies and join the cause of democratic libertarian communism, I would welcome them with open arms.
 Revolutions are not, or should not be, vendettas.
 They are fought for transformation, emancipation, and eudaimonia in the human lifeworld.
 On that course, hate is a stumbling block, not a stepping stone to progress.